asigalov61/Allegro-Music-Transformer/README.md

 ## Notes on the results

 ### 1) Adding chords counters tokens did not improve the result much
-### 2) Asymmetrical encoding also showed inferrior results (higher loss/lower acc) comapred to symmetrical encoding
+### 2) Asymmetrical encoding also showed inferior results (higher loss/lower acc) compared to symmetrical encoding

 ***